almostintuitive/ParallelExtensions/README.md

 ## Warning

-Only use concurrentMap with pure functions that don't have any side effects (they don't manipulate objects outside .
+Only use concurrentMap with pure functions that don't have any side effects (they don't manipulate objects outside their scope).
 If you do so, you'll open yourself to race conditions on scale.
 They're guaranteed to be executed parallel on background threads.

 ## A little bit more